whatwg/streams/transferable-streams-explainer.md

 Note that `w.postMessage(rs)` would not work.
 Streams can only be _transferred_, not _cloned_.
 Attempts to clone a stream will throw a DataCloneError.

+Once a stream has been transferred with `postMessage()` the original stream is locked and cannot be read or written.
+This is similar to how ArrayBuffers are neutered after they are transferred.

 Transferable streams are also useful in constructing responses for a service worker.
 See https://gist.github.com/domenic/ea5ebedffcee27f552e103963cf8585c/ for an example.